 Bridge students on the PhD side are part of the College of Arts and Science, the School of Engineering and the School of Medicine.
 The majority of support in both the Master’s and PhD phase consists of individual and programmatic federal grants.
-At the program level we receive support from the Department of Education, NSF and NIH, as well as individual Fisk and Vanderbilt faculty awards from the Department of Defense, NASA and NSF research and CAREER grants.
-Approximately $310 million dollars of external funding has supported the program -- federal funding continues to be the key to sustaining the FVBP.
-This is achieved in part through continuous grant writing by the program administration and faculty.
+At the program level we receive support from the Sloan Foundation, Department of Education, NSF and NIH, as well as individual Fisk and Vanderbilt faculty awards from the Department of Defense, NASA and NSF research and CAREER grants.
 We actively create new collaborations between Vanderbilt and Fisk faculty, resulting in grants and publications shared between institutions.

 Why the Bridge Matters: Finding and fostering unrecognized excellence

-Despite the common misperception that Bridge programs focus on ‘fixing the student’, the data show that the FVBP cohort is exceptionally talented; students earn national fellowships and awards approaching twice the rate of their traditional PhD track counterparts (see Appendix C), publish at the same rate, and keep apace of their traditional counterparts in graduate coursework.
-Our PhD graduates are also highly sought after for employment, with all PhD graduates having at least one employment offer before graduation.
-Alumni are primarily employed in academia, industry and national labs (Figure 1, left).
+Despite the common misperception that Bridge programs focus on ‘fixing the student’, the data show that the FVBP cohort is exceptionally talented; students earn national fellowships and awards approaching twice the rate of their traditional PhD track counterparts, publish at the same rate, and keep apace of their traditional counterparts in graduate coursework.
+Our PhD graduates are also highly sought after for employment, with nearly all PhD graduates having at least one employment offer before graduation.
+Alumni are primarily employed in academia, industry and national labs.
 These include 4 tenure track faculty at Alabama A&M, Penn State, Dartmouth, and Michigan State University.
 It is clear our students are making a vital contribution to the STEM workforce.

 Why the Bridge Matters: Influencing the graduate education landscape.